 Who can apply?

-All children in primaries 1 to 3 are entitled to free school meals, regardless of their family's income.
+All children in primaries 1 to 5 are entitled to free school meals, regardless of their family's income.
 Additionally, any child in primary 6 or 7 who is awarded Scottish Child Support Payment (CSP) will be eligible for free school meals.

 Entitlement to free school meals for older children, as well as the school clothing grant, is assessed as part of the application for Housing Benefit/Council Tax Reduction.

 Apply for a school clothing grant or free school meals using the form below if you claim any of the following: